-Once selected, communicate everything from point 1 to the outsourcing vendor and clarify any points that need it.
+Once selected, communicate everything from the outset to the outsourcing vendor and clarify any points that need it.
 Then, work out the way and schedule of communicating on the project.
-It is important to sound and discuss any concerns or issues as they arise for the sake of their timely correction.
+It’s important to sound and discuss any concerns or issues as they arise for the sake of their timely correction.

 5. Track progress

-Appoint a manager in-house responsible for the project to track its progress, monitor any updates and make sure it is moving forward at the necessary pace.
+Appoint a manager in-house who’s responsible for the project to track its progress, monitor any updates, and make sure it’s moving forward at the necessary pace.
 You can also use project management software like Jira or Trello to stay on top of things.

 6. Check quality continuously

-It is important to test not only the functionality of the software, but also the quality of the code.
+It’s important to test not only the functionality of the software but also the quality of the code.
 Moreover, it is recommended to do so before the software is ready to go.
 At each milestone, go over the part that’s finished and in case of any issues spotted, they will take less time and efforts to fix than when the whole project is almost finished.